styltopa/Data-Analysis/README.md

 # Data-Analysis
-The exercises committed on the course of Data Analysis in academic year 2022-2023
+The exercises committed on the course of Data Analysis in the academic year 2022-2023